Portrait Miniatures

 Restoring Portrait Miniatures

-Nearly fifty years ago, Mr. Bill Wiebold began studying portrait miniatures and developing restoration procedures.
-Mr. Wiebold's love for the miniature lead him to establish precise techniques for properly executing restoration of these small works of art.
-Wiebold Studio is one of only a handful of firms nationwide that specializes in portrait miniature restoration.
-Because of its small size, and extensive handling over decades (or centuries!), your portrait miniature might display some of these problems:
+Nearly fifty years ago, Bill Wiebold began studying portrait miniatures and developing what would become the bedrock of Wiebold Studio’s portrait miniature restoration process.
+Wiebold Studio is one of only a handful of firms nationwide that specializes in this fascinating corner of the portraiture world.
+Due to their small size, and extensive handling over decades or even centuries, portrait miniatures commonly display many of these issues:

 Exposure to humidity/moisture: warping, cracking, mildew spots